CADORA is proud to offer the following awards programs to its members

 2. Each year is a new award year.

 4. Levels at which awards will be presented are: Introductory, Training, First Level, Second Level, Third Level, Fourth Level, FEI Pony, FEI Children, FEI Junior, FEI Young Rider, FEI Advanced and FEI Grand Prix (12 award levels).

 5. The horse/rider combination with the highest average of three scores of 65% or higher (Training through Second) or 62% (Third Level & Up) will be awarded a stall plaque and $150.00.
 The second highest placed horse/rider combination will be awarded $100.00 and a stall plaque, with the third highest placed horse/rider combination being awarded $50.00 and a stall plaque.
 In case of ties, the cash award will be divided equally.
 Certificates of recognition will be given to all top 10 horse/rider combinations as submitted.

-6. Only scores from EC National Gold(and/or Canadian CDI) and Provincially-sanctioned competitions will be accepted, provided the scored tests are judged by current EC-licensed dressage judge.
+6. Only scores from EC National Gold(and/or Canadian CDI) and Provincially-sanctioned competitions will be accepted, provided the scored tests are judged by current EC-licensed or FEI dressage judge(s).